raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 When we train a model to classify different things, like dogs and cats, we need to give it lots of examples.
 These examples are called **training data**.

 If we use a training data set that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
-If the data used to train the model is not representative of what you're trying to model, the prediction that your model makes won't be either.
+If the training data is not representative of what you want to model, the model is more likely to output an incorrect prediction.

 This is called **bias**, which means the model favours one thing over another.
-We can fix this by using a more diverse training data set that includes different sizes and breeds of dogs and cats.
+We can fix this by using a more diverse training data set that includes different sizes, colours, and breeds of dogs and cats.
 By doing this, we can help the model identify the features that distinguish each type of animal, rather than just relying on the animal's size.

 --- /collapse ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 Imagine you are making an app that predicts the age of people.
 <br><br>
-Now think of ten people whose pictures you could use for your training data?
-What bias would you introduce?
+Now think of ten people whose pictures you could use for your training data: what bias would you introduce?
 Have you picked people from a range of age groups?
 Would your app work with people from all over the world with different face shapes and skin tones?
 <br><br>
-By using more diverse and representative training data to avoid <strong>bias</strong>, we can help ensure that the model makes accurate and fair predictions when it encounters new examples.
-This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.
+By using more diverse and representative training data to avoid bias, <strong>we</strong> can help ensure that the model makes accurate and fair predictions when it encounters new examples.
+This can make the model more useful and reliable for different applications.
 </p>

 Let's start making your machine learning application in Scratch and think about what it will do!